What is Foot Mobilisation and Manipulation Therapy?

 If you are a suitable candidate for Foot Mobilisaion and Manipulation Therapy the simple answer is NO. It would require more than 1000 Newton’s of force to cause a ligament, tendon or connective tissue to fail and tear.
 This is far greater than a practitioner can generate with their hands.

 Foot Mobilisation and Manipulation Therapy causes release of the connective tissue restriction and do not damage the joint integrity.
-If you mobilise a joint that is fine it will only take it through its full range of motion, however if you miss a joint that needs to be mobilised this will reduce clinical outcomes.
+If you mobilise a joint that is fine it will only take it through its full range of motion.
+If you miss a joint that needs mobilisation, this will reduce clinical outcomes.

 It is very important with Foot Mobilisation and Manipulation Therapy to assess and treat all area of the foot to correct all biomechanical alignments and compensations occurring within the foot.